whosdatt/whosdatt/README.md

 I'm a junior Data Analyst.<img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30px">
 I almost finished my courses of "Data Analyst" in Yandex Practicum, so i started looking for a job!

 I would love to work in IT company or some Start Up!
+Especially i'm interesting in product analysis.

 I like to read books about critical thinking and how our brain works🧠